jeffery-lai/intuit-build-challenge/README.md

   - A special sentinel (poison pill) is used to signal the consumer to stop once production is complete.

 ### Running example code
-1. Navigate to the producer_consumer directory
+1. Navigate into the `src` directory

 2. Inside the directory, run `python3 -m producer_consumer.main`